 This is a statutory body established under the Synodical Government Measure 1969.
 It acts as the Standing Committee of the Synod and carries on the work of the Synod between sessions.
 It advises the Bishop on matters where he seeks guidance and has, since its inception in 1970, gradually assumed an important role in the formulation of diocesan policy.
-The Council has normally met five times each year.
+The Council has normally met four times each year.
 Meetings are held at 7pm until approximately 9pm in the Diocesan Office.

 i) The Agenda Group which advises the Council on the agenda and arrangements for Synod

 ii) The Policy Sub-Committee which is made up of the chairmen of the main Boards and Committees, the House of Clergy and House of Laity.
 Its role is “to recommend policy options, to develop and monitor goals, and to consider the future plans of diocesan boards”.

 iii) The Diocesan Mission and Pastoral Executive Committee which is made up of the three Archdeacons, one Rural Dean and two Lay Chairs.
 Its role is to make better provision for the cure of souls in the Diocese and to consider proposals for pastoral reorganisation.

 Ex Officio: The Bishop; The Bishops Suffragan; The Dean; The Archdeacons; The Chairs of the Houses of Clergy and Laity of the Diocesan Synod; The Chairs of the Board of Finance, Board of Education and Board for Mission and Ministry.

 Elected by the House of Clergy: The Reverend Simon Cutmore, the Reverend Canon Richard Hibbert, the Reverend Canon Pauline Higham, the Reverend Javaid Iqbal, the Reverend Canon David Middlebrook